skip to content

 1. LecturesLecture Theatre

-Lectures are arranged for the whole class and define the content and scope of the course.
-They do not necessarily teach you everything you need to know, but provide the framework for you to investigate topics further, through other forms of teaching (practical work, supervisions) and through self-directed reading.
+Lectures are organised for the entire class and outline the content and scope of the course.
+While they do not cover everything you need to know, they offer a foundation for further exploration through practical work, supervisions, and independent reading.

 Handouts come in many forms: